Cu Chi Tunnels, What to expect on your half day tour from Ho Chi Minh City, Vietnam

 The tunnels were small, you can’t walk through standing, you do have to crouch and it is stinking hot!!!

 I actually got into one of the hidden tunnel entrances which as you can see from the picture is tiny.

 When I got in, I closed the lid and you couldn’t even see it – this meant the Americans were walking directly over where the Vietnamese were hiding out.
-Jenna didn’t want to get into this tunnel, she didn’t wan the embarrassment if she didn’t fit (she would have fit!).
+Jenna didn’t want to get into this tunnel, she didn’t want the embarrassment if she didn’t fit (she would have fit!).

 Have you heard of Cassava?
 We hadn’t either!
-It is in fact the local speciality of Cu Chi.
+It is, in fact, the local speciality of Cu Chi.
 It was cassava that fed the Viet Cong fighters for many years.
 It is a starchy root vegetable which makes sense given the cost of root vegetable is significantly cheaper than other veggies and lasted longer as well.
 We were given a plate of Cassava after our tour to snack on, I doubt this was available in the war, but it was tasty after being dipped in a bit of salt and chilli.

 On our way out, we walked past where they made rubber shoes.
 It is quite incredible what they can make with rubber cut from tyres – the shoes certainly are durable!

-Jenna has always wanted to go to a firing range, but hasn’t had the chance.
+Jenna has always wanted to go to a firing range but hasn’t had the chance.
 We purchased 10 bullets for an AK47 at the souvenir shop at the exit of the Cu Chi Tunnels tour.
-The bullets, were not cheap compared to those available in America!
-Feel free to have a look at the price list not the below picture.
+The bullets were not cheap compared to those available in America!
+Feel free to have a look at the price list, not the below picture.